-History of Kenbrook Bible Camp: Over 50 Years of Growing God’s Kingdom
+The history of Kenbrook Bible Camp: 70 Years of Growing God’s Kingdom

 For the next twenty years, the camp expanded its influence in south central Pennsylvania, consolidated its mode of operation, and became a setting where hundreds of young people opened their lives to Jesus Christ.
 As at the beginning, the financial resources to develop the camp were limited, but the boundless energy and commitment of the core group of Board of Directors and the Kenbrook Membership provided the resources to serve the expanding ministry.
 Gifts of time and gifts of material including lots of food were joyfully offered in sufficient quantities to meet all the needs.
 But as the camp grew, as times changed, the strain was beginning to show and the load was taking its toll.
 It was time for something else to happen.